NethServer/docs/administrator-manual/en/chat.rst

 The main features are:

-* Messages between users of the system
+* Messaging between users of the system
 * Possibility to divide the users into groups, according to the company or department / office
-* Chat server's administrators
+* Chat server administration
 * Broadcast messages
 * Group chat
 * Offline messages